 There is no state law regulating breaks and rest periods.
 The option to allow an employee to take a break or rest period is left entirely to the discretion of the administrator.
 If authorized, breaks should be a maximum of 15 minutes, up to twice a day.

 All BISD bus drivers and monitors are employed to work a minimum of forty (40) hours per week.
-All extra trips and assignment hours will be part of the forty hours and as required will be additional to the forty hours on a bi-weekly basis by our payroll department and Accountant.
+All extra assignments such as trips, tutorial/practices, mid-days, drop-offs, and coverage will be part of the forty hours and as required will be additional to the forty hours on a bi-weekly basis.
 All employee overtime will be closely monitored and regulated to meet departmental, District, and External Audit expectations and goals.
 Failure to follow guidelines will result in disciplinary actions.

 Clerical technical staff will work a full eight (8) hours of actual work with at least a ½ hour break for lunch.
 The lunch break should be duty-free and may be taken on or off the facility.